duncanmwanik/duncanmwanik/README.md

-Ola Amigo!
-I like to make stuff.
-Stuff that may o may not work, haha.
+Oola Amigo!
+I make stuff.
+Stuff that may or may not work, haha for reals though many broke.
-So far, I've been on:
--electronics and PCBs with KiCad, embedded C++ programs(Atmel and Arduino), Machine Learning, Flutter Web and Android Apps and Cloud services with GCP.
+So far, I've been in and out of: - electronics and PCBs with KiCad, embedded C++ programs(Atmel and Arduino), Machine Learning with Tensorflow(mainly chatbots and microcontroller speech-to-text, Flutter Android Apps and a couple cloud services with Google Cloud.